Lee Child

 What awards has Lee Child won?

-Lee Child has won the following awards: Outstanding Contribution to Crime Fiction at the Theakston's Old Peculier (2017), Thrillermaster at the International Thriller Writers Award (2017) and the Author of the Year at the British Book Awards (2019).
+Lee Child has won the following awards: Diamond Dagger Award at the Crime Writer's Association Award (2013), Thrillermaster at the International Thriller Writers Award (2017), Outstanding Contribution to Crime Fiction at Theakston's Old Peculier (2017) and the Author of the Year at the British Book Awards (2019).

 What book awards has Lee Child won?